kndrad/mergo/README.md

-# In progress
-go version go1.23.2

 # mergo

-mergo is a command-line tool that merges multiple Go files found in go module for an easy output.
-You can then copy paste the output into your fav LLM without unnecesary ctrl+c ctrl+v for each go file.
+mergo is a command-line tool that merges multiple Go files found in a Go module for easy output.
+You can then copy-paste the output into your favorite LLM without unnecessary ctrl+c ctrl+v for each Go file.

 Created for learning purposes.

+Go version: go1.23.2

 ## Details